William Faquin, Esther Diana Rossi, Zubair Baloch, Güliz A. Barkan, Maria P. Foschini, Daniel F.I. Kurtycz, Marc Pusztaszeri, Philippe Vielh

 Margaret Brandwein - Weber

 Posted May 17, 2018

-Listed under: head and neck
+Listed under: head & neck/endocrine

 The second of a four-volume set, this book covers oral cavity and oropharynx pathology.
 It’s goal is to become a “go-to” sign-out resource for head and neck pathology, incorporating anatomy, staging, diagnostic, and prognostic information.
 This richly illustrated volume has a bullet point format, where appropriate, allowing information to be easily located.